GlitchedGoat/ipa-file-info/README.md

 # Output
 Default output is comma-delimited output to `STDOUT`, with errors written to `STDERR`.

-I recommend redirecting the output to a file, e.g. `ipa-file-info.exe > info.csv`
+I recommend redirecting the output to a file, e.g. `ipa-file-info.exe test.ipa > info.csv`

 # Building
 Do the typical `dotnet restore && dotnet build`.
 If you'd like to package it as a release binary (single-file):